MixOfWar/note-app/README.md

 # Note taking app developed using React & TypeScript.

 ## Features:
-- Track notes like a task application
-- Add tags to notes for organization
+- Take notes with a title, body, and tag/category for organization
+- Notes are Mardown supported
 - Search notes that have been made
 - Search tags that have been made
 - Edit notes
-- Note's are compatible with markdown for more dynamic note taking

 ## Technologies Used:
 - Bootstrap